Skip to content

 Scribe

-A Reddit poster credited Scribe, among other tools, for getting from 0 to C1 in French in just a year.
+One Reddit user credited Scribe for helping them go from zero to C1 in French in just one year.

 Verdict: Yabla win

-But while FluentU’s flashcards are basically just (summarized) repetitions of the Learn Mode (quiz), Yabla’s flashcards come in a different tool.
+But FluentU’s flashcards are basically repetitions of the Learn Mode.

-Yabla’s flashcards do have bars beside the words indicating how well you’ve studied a word, but there aren’t any spaced repetition reminders like with FluentU.
+Yabla shows bars indicating how well you’ve studied a word, but lacks FluentU’s spaced repetition reminders.

-In FluentU, you actually have to give the right answers.
+In FluentU, you have to give correct answers.

-In Yabla, you only have to click “I think I know it” or “I don’t know it,” followed by answering a question whether you were right or not.
+In Yabla, you just click “I think I know it” or “I don’t know it,” then self-report if you were right.

 Custom Flashcards

-One fantastic feature of FluentU is that you can add your own words to your FluentU flashcard sets.
+FluentU‘s killer feature: add your own words to flashcard sets.

 Verdict: FluentU win

-Below every video, there are progress bars that indicate how many of the words in a video you already know.
+Progress bars show how many words in a video you already know.

 Verdict: FluentU win